pnp/sp-starter-kit/documentation/common-provision-results.md

 ## ERROR: Improper version of PnP PowerShell installed

-[`PnP PowerShell - Recommended 3.19.2003.0 or later`](https://github.com/PnP/PnP-PowerShell/releases) is required for SP Starter Kit to properly provision.
+[`PnP PowerShell - Recommended 1.7.0 or later`](https://github.com/pnp/powershell) is required for SP Starter Kit to properly provision.
 It is recommended that you have only the latest version of PnP PowerShell installed on your workstation as well.

 If you do not have the proper version of PnP PowerShell installed, you may receive errors similar to:

-`Apply-PnPTenantTemplate : The term 'Apply-PnPTenantTemplate' is not recognized as the name of a cmdlet, function, script file, or operable program.
+`Invoke-PnPTenantTemplate : The term 'Invoke-PnPTenantTemplate' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.`